walle/cfg/README.md

 `\n` character.
 The config handles the escaping and unescapes the values when they are accessed.

+### Heads up

+String configuration values are read exactly as they are written, with the exception of line breaks that are encoded to keep the value on the same line.

+From issue [#2](https://github.com/walle/cfg/issues/2) "Most other "INI-like" formats strip quotes from the front and back of strings".

+This is not the case in cfg, if you have the value "foo" you get the value "foo" when you use the value in code.

 ## Installation

 To install cfg, just use `go get`.